-- Go to https://license.microej.com.

-- Click on Create a new account link.

-- Create your account with a valid email address.
+- Go to MicroEJ Licenses Server https://license.microej.com. - Click on Create a new account link. - Create your account with a valid email address.
 You will receive a confirmation email a few minutes after.
-Click on the confirmation link in the email and login with your new account.

-- Click on Activate a License .

-- Set Product P/N: to 9PEVNLDBU6IJ.

-- Set UID: to the UID you copied before.

-- Click on Activate .

-- The license is being activated.
+Click on the confirmation link in the email and log in with your new account. - Click on Activate a License . - Set Product P/N: to 9PEVNLDBU6IJ. - Set UID: to the machine UID you copied before. - Click on Activate . - The license is being activated.
 You should receive your activation by email in less than 5 minutes.
-If not, please contact support@microej.com.
+If not, please contact contact our support team.

-- Once received by email, save the attached zip file that contains your activation key.
+• Once received by email, save the attached zip file that contains your activation key.